ClimenteA/fiberwebgui/README.md

 GOOS=darwin GOARCH=amd64 go build -o dist/myapp main.go
 ```

-Of course, modify these commands as needed for your specific hardware arhitehture.
+Of course, modify these commands as needed for your specific hardware architecture.

 ## Observations